-The Board of Directors of each Sempra Utility consists of three directors.
+The Board of Directors of each Sempra utility consists of three directors.
 At the Annual Meeting of each utility, directors will be elected to hold office until the next Annual Meeting and until their successors have been elected and qualified.
 The three director candidates receiving the greatest number of votes will be elected as directors.

 The names of the three nominees for election as directors and biographical information regarding each nominee are set forth below.
-Each has been nominated as a director of SDG&E and SoCalGas by the respective Boards of Directors of the two utilities and each is currently a director of both utilities.
-Each nominee is also an officer of both utilities or Sempra Energy and has held the position set forth beneath his or her name or various positions with the same or predecessor or affiliated organizations for at least the last five years.
+Each has been nominated as a director of SDG&E and SoCalGas by the respective Boards of Directors of the two utilities and has held the position set forth below or various positions with the same or affiliated organizations for at least the last five years.